AshtonJ7/day-planner/README.md

 This is a simple calendar application that allows a user to save events for each hour of the work day.

 ## Tech
-This app runs in the browser and uses dynamically updated HTML and CSS powered by jQuery.
+- HTML
+- CSS
+- Jacascript / JQuery

 ## User Story